 A registration or notification may be necessary (e.g. general authorisation with registration/notification required) by administrations which prefer such a procedure, given the limited number of WIA installation sites according to the description of WIA applications in the ETSI system reference document [ref] and related studies in ECC Report 206 [48] , i.e. application of a combination of mitigation techniques and careful (initial) approach to ensure geographical restriction of WIA to industrial use.

 WIA apparatus are devices needing to employ a combination of complex mitigation techniques (DFS, DAA and Adaptive Power Control).
 These techniques will be mandatory for WIA apparatus.
-Hence, an entry in the technical annex of the EC Decision for SRDs needs to refer to the harmonised standard for WIA applications.
+Hence, an entry in the technical annex of the EC Decision for SRDs needs to refer to the harmonised standard for WIA applications (“Techniques to access spectrum and mitigate interference that provide at least equivalent performance to the techniques described in harmonised standards adopted under Directive 2014/53/EU must be used.”).

 CEPT recognises that the mitigation techniques necessary to meet the requirement to be an SRD were not yet finalised in the draft EN 303 258.
 This includes in particular the detection of fast frequency hopping radars and the most sensitive BFWA implementation options.